Mando8119/RC-Rover-Project/README.md

 # RC-Rover-Project

 This is a repository for my personal RC Rover Project.
-I am converting a Traxxas Bandit VXL into a fully self-driving rover and am planning on also making the arm fully autonomous.
+I am converting a Traxxas Bandit VXL into a fully self-driving rover and planning to make the arm fully autonomous.

+## Project Items
+- Traxxas Bandit VXL
+- Arduino Nano ESP32
+- Laptop with capabilities to run Python and Arduino (C++) Code

 ## TODO
 - [X] Test drive motor (Scary! | Motor go burr)
+- [X] Figure out how to power both the ESP32 and Drive_Servo
+- [X] Source Servos for the project

-## Finished Items
+## Finished Tasks
 - [✅] Introduce functionality to the triggers for the controller
 - [✅] Decide on how to stream the packet to the Arduino (Sent through network from LT to ESP32) (Potentially through SERIAL via network connection?!)
 - [✅] Initialize first test (Working steer servo with rc control)